$C_{10}$ has positive Tur\'an density in the hypercube: Acknowledgements

 \section{Acknowledgements}

-We would like to thank the anonymous referees for their valuable suggestions.
+We are grateful to Maria Axenovich for the discussion of the corrections (listed at the end of the introduction) and a suggestion to use Theorem 1.2 in its current form.
+We would also like to thank the anonymous referees for their valuable suggestions.
 This study was financed in part by the Coordenação de Aperfeiçoamento de Pessoal de Nível Superior, Brasil (CAPES).